 Here are our pick of the best places to meet Santa and his reindeer:

-Kids are enchanted by this experience, where they can marvel at the “Elf house” complete with miniature toys and beds, before getting stuck into crafty Christmas activities, quizzes and storytelling fun.
+Kids are enchanted by this experience, where they can marvel at the “Elf house” complete with miniature toys and beds, before getting stuck into crafty Christmas activities and quizzes.
 They can poke around Santa’s own bedroom and the gentle, jolly man himself will be on site every weekend in December bearing gifts, on the run up to Christmas between midday and 3pm.

 But the real gem is the hillside trip to meet the reindeer on Cairngorm Mountain.
 These set off daily at 11am (but places are limited and offered on a first come, first served basis, so get there in good time).
 After a five-minute idyllic drive up, adventurers embark on a 20-minute guided walk to the herd, where they can hand-feed the reindeer.
 You’ll be amazed how friendly the animals are, as they nozzle into you, full of character and mischief.